 Data field name Data field description Rep. Req.
-SPECIAL EQUIPM ENT OR MACHINERY Net drum/hauler Indicate Yes if on board No if not sighted.
+SPECIAL EQUIPMENT OR MACHINERY Net drum/hauler Indicate Yes if on board No if not sighted.
 Vessels are normally equipped with a hydraulic net hauler; However they can also use net drums to both haul and store the net.
-MR GILLNET ATTRIB Detail the specificatio UTES ns of each gillnet present on-board during the observed trip.
+MR GILLNET ATTRIBUTES Detail the specification ns of each gillnet present on-board during the observed trip.
 Gillnet sequential number Specify gillnet sequential number.
+Note: a unique sequential number is allocated to link each gillnet to its specifications.
+Any changes to individual gillnet specifications are to be considered a change of gillnet and the "new" gillnet will need to be characterised accordingly.
+MR Total number of panels Record the number of panels making up the net.
+MR Panels stacked Indicate Yes or No if there are any panels stacked.
 MR

-11 To be completed as soon as EM pilots from Regional Observer Project are available
+12 To be completed as soon as EM pilots from Regional Observer Project are available